Subawards & Subcontracts

 The objective of monitoring during the award is to ensure that federal awards are used for authorized purposes in compliance with laws, regulations, and the provisions of contracts or grant agreements and that performance goals are achieved.
 (OMB Circular A-133, Subpart D, section .400(d)(3)).
 Monitoring can be done through site visits, reporting, regular contact and other means.

 To ensure resources and personnel are best used, subrecipients should be evaluated according to their risk-level to determine the level of monitoring deemed necessary.
-Judgement is required.
+Judgment is required.
 There is increased risk to the university with larger subawards or when the subaward is significant relative to the total federal award.